| |

 1922, and the Canada-Ontario-Manitoba Tripartite Agreement, 1922.
 The two acts provided

-statutory establishment of the LWCB, defined its jurisdiction and powers, and provided for board
+statutory establishment of the LWCB, defined its jurisdiction and powers, and provided

 members to be appointed by Canada and Ontario.
-These acts gave the LWCB jurisdiction over
+These acts gave the LWCB jurisdiction

 Lac Seul and the English and Winnipeg Rivers as well as over Lake of the Woods.
-Initially only

 Canada and Ontario appointed members to the board as, at that time, natural resources in